connormckelvey/resume/RESUME.rst

   | *CA Technologies* |---| Boulder, CO

   * Worked with multiple teams to build and maintain a BI Data Pipeline for SaaS and On-Prem Products
-  * Reduced frequency of vulnerabilities in Docker images with a Cron-based "base image" build system
+  * Reduced frequency of vulnerabilities in Docker images with Cron-based "base image" build system
   * Improved developer experience with custom tooling for doc generation and secret decryption
   * Developed an Cron-based system for backing up Grafana Dashboards to Github or AWS S3
   * Gave educational presentations to team members on topic like JS Promises, Bash, and Golang